arkjain/Next-Sentence-Prediction/README.md

 # Next-Sentence-Prediction

-This is a mini project developed for the Generative AI (GenAI) course at VIT Bhopal.
+This is a mini project developed for the Generative AI (GenAI) course.
 It demonstrates how transformer-based language models can be used for context-aware sentence generation.

-👨‍🎓 Student Details
+Student Details
 Name: Ark Jain

-Reg No.: [Add your registration number if needed]
+Reg No.: 22BCY10194

 Course: Generative AI (GenAI)